shreyjain13/shreyjain13.github.io/index.md

 2) [**Designated Verifier Signatures**](https://ethresear.ch/t/designated-verifier-signatures/15100).

-In this project, I co-designed a way to bring an older cryptographic primitive to be accessible for sending **deniable** messages.
+In this project, I co-designed a way to have designated verifier signatures to be accessible today to send **deniable** messages.
 On the one hand, this primtive can be incredibly useful for protecting your messages from being trained on or taken action upon (protecting secrets), and on the other hand is useful for AI labs to have confidence the message was written by the sender (which may or may not be human).

 3) **Identity Standards**